JeneLitsch/Litan/README.md

 # Litan

-Litan is a gradual typed programming language with a C-like syntax.
+Litan is a dynamically typed programming language with a C-like syntax.
-The Compiler and Bytecode-VM can be used as standalones or C++-Library to add scripts to any application.

 ## Hello World